BenoitGI/Jumper-Machine/Documentation/3. Design/Structural model/Electronics/README.md

 int VRx = A0; // set the pins to read the inputs of the joystick int VRy = A1;
-int btn_dem = 10;
+int btn_dem = 9;

 int xPosition = 0;
 int yPosition = 0;
 int mapX = 0;
 int mapY = 0;

-const int led_Vert = 13 ;
+const int led_Vert = 12 ;
-const int led_Red = 12 ;
+const int led_Red = 10 ;
 const int led_Jaune = 11 ;

+const int btn_cable = 2;

 const int step_per_rev1 = 3200; // number of steps per revolution, here we multiply by 16
 const int step_per_rev2 = 1600; // number of steps per revolution, here we multiply by 8

-int dem; // variable to regester the state of the joystick button int menu = 0; // variable to navigate between menus int urgence = 0; //variable to signal a problem when it's 1
+int dem; // variable to regester the state of the joystick button int menu = 0; // variable to navigate between menus int urgence = false; //variable to signal a problem when it's 1

-int position_came = 0; // Variable to controle the position of the stepper when setting the blade for stripping int position_denude = 0; // variable to save the stripping position of the stepper int distance_denude = 7; // define the length of wire to expose on both side of the jumper, here 8 mm int longueur_cable = 8; // variable for the length of sheath to leave on the wire, proportional to the number of pins it would cover on a breadboard int nbr_jumper = 1; // define the number of jumpers to cut, initialized to 1
+int position_came = 0; // Variable to controle the position of the stepper when setting the blade for stripping int position_denude = 0; // variable to save the stripping position of the stepper int distance_denude = 7; // define the length of wire to expose on both side of the jumper, here 8 mm int longueur_cable = 3; // variable for the length of sheath to leave on the wire, proportional to the number of pins it would cover on a breadboard int nbr_jumper = 1; // define the number of jumpers to cut, initialized to 1

 AccelStepper stepper1(1, step_pin, dir_pin); //define the steppers with the accel stepper library